come25136/Atom/README.md

+# 💬 Message from the developer!!

+The current version **v2.1.1** of **Atom v2** will be the last version.
+The reason for this is that v2 is the realization of the initial concept of Atom, and there will be several disruptive updates coming in the future to improve convenience.

+We will move to **Atom v3** development and implement more convenient APIs. :)

 # Atom Project <img src="icon.png" height="40px">

 I don't want to process GTFS as it is 😟,
 Try using Atom at such times 🤗.